-STUDENT ACHIEVEMENT

-All Saints believes in recognizing and celebrating student achievement.
-In addition to classroom accolades, All Saints holds quarterly award assemblies to celebrate student successes.
-We believe that exemplary students excel in academics and demonstrate excellent behavior choices and are role models of being safe, respectful, responsible and Christ-centered earn honor recognition.
-Therefore, students who earn an out-of-school suspension cannot earn First or Second Honors for the quarter in which the suspension is served and are not eligible for end of year academic scholarships or awards.
+STUDENT ACHIEVEMENT - All Saints believes in recognizing and celebrating student achievement.
+In addition to classroom accolades, All Saints holds quarterly awards assemblies (see dates listed above) to celebrate student successes.
+We believe that students who excel in academics and demonstrate excellent behavioral choices are eligible to earn honor recognition.
+Therefore, please note: Students who earn an out-of-school suspension cannot earn First or Second Honors for the quarter in which the suspension is served and are not eligible for end-of-year academic scholarships or awards.
 Suspensions served both in-school and out-of-school may jeopardize tuition assistance.